Guide: Setting Up Pyenv and Poetry on Linux-Based Systems¶

 Simplify Environment Setup

-file allows collaborators using pyenv
+The .python-version file allows collaborators using pyenv to

 automatically use the correct Python version when they clone your